gokul-sarath07/gokul-sarath07/README.md

 ## I'm a Crio Launch Student Developer (2020)

 - 📃 Feel free to look through my [Portfolio]
-- 🌱 I’m currently learning more on Java and Spring.
+- 🌱 I’m currently learning more on Angular.
 - 🏢 Working at UST Global as a Software Developer.
 - ⚡ Fun fact: I like to meditate.